-Institute of Health Sciences is Nationally Accredited by the Accrediting Bureau of Health Sciences, an accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation.
+Institute of Health Sciences is institutionally Accredited by the Accrediting Bureau of Health Sciences, an accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation.
 The certificate in Neurodiagnostic Technology is accredited by the Commission on Accreditation of Allied Health Education Schools.

 What Do I Need to Know about Accreditation?

 Accreditation is your assurance that the Institute of Health Sciences meets quality standards established by the U.S. Department of Education and the Council for Higher Education Accreditation.
 Accreditation is a status awarded to an educational institution or a program that has been found to meet or exceed stated standards of excellence and quality in educational practices.

 Regional accreditation is an institution-level accreditation status granted by one of six U.S. regional accrediting bodies.
 Accreditation by more than one regional accrediting body is not permitted by the U.S. Department of Education.

 National Accreditation and programmatic or specialized accreditation applies to specific programs or coursework within an institution and is often associated with professional organizations.
 IOHS is accredited by the American Board of Health Education Schools (ABHES).

 For information regarding the accreditation process please reference: The Commission on Institutions of Higher Education (CIHE) or the Accrediting Bureau of Health Education Schools.

 The Maryland Campus of The Institute of Health Science is Accredited by the Maryland Department of Education and institutionally accredited by the Accrediting Bureau of Health Education Schools (ABHES), 7777 Leesburg Pike, Suite 314 N. Falls Church, VA 22043, (703) 917-9503.
 The Delaware campus is accredited by the Department of Education in the State of Delaware.